microsoft/BotFramework-Composer/extensions/samples/assets/shared/README.md

 4. As the Azure resources are being provisioned, which takes a few minutes, you will see the following:

-    > [!div class="mx-imgBorder"]
     > ![Create Azure resource command line](./media/create-azure-resource-command-line.png)

-    Once completed, the generated JSON appears in the command line like the following.
+    Once completed, you will see the generated JSON appears in the command line like the following.
+The JSON output is the publishing profile, which will be used in step **3** of the [Publish a bot to Azure](#publish-a-bot-to-azure) section.

       ```json
       {